ZhuoqunWang0120/Ian-Holmes/README.md

-# Ian-Holmes
+# Ian-Holmes (test)

-Reproduce Ian Holmes' paper on clustering.
+This contains all of the untested functions, etc.

 ## 20180830